raynaldipratama/geospatial_data_visualization/README.md

 # Geospatial Data Visualization

 This repository contains several portfolios created for personal documentation and demo purpose as part of a self-taught data science learning journey, presented in **R Markdown** or **Jupyter Notebook**.
-The regular update for this repository is not part of the current plan.
+Additional portfolio(s) will be uploaded depending on its availability as the regular update regarding the content is not part of the current plan.

 ## Contents